reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

 ````
 The Jackson API was not able to map the pagination metadata into the `PageImpl` class.
 **This is because the `PageImpl` class provided by Spring Data does not provide a constructor that Jackson can use to directly map the pagination metadata.**

+### @JsonCreator to the Rescue
-To resolve this issue, let's create a class that implements `PageImpl` and use the `@JsonCreator` annotation and explicitly specify the mapping.
+To resolve this issue, let's create a class that implements `PageImpl` and use the `@JsonCreator` annotation and explicitly specify the mapping:
 ````java
 @JsonIgnoreProperties(ignoreUnknown = true)
 public class RestPageImpl<T> extends PageImpl<T> {